puspaid/puspaid/README.md

 ## 💡 Fun Fact

-> "Saya percaya bahwa Ctrl+C dan Ctrl+V adalah penemuan teknologi paling penting dalam sejarah kemanusiaan, terutama saat bertemu error di Stack Overflow."
+> "I believe that Ctrl+C and Ctrl+V are the most important technological inventions in the history of humanity, especially when encountering errors on Stack Overflow."

 ---